Anna Wintour Costume Center: History

 In 1902, wealthy philanthropists Irene and Alice Lewisohn began to volunteer at the Henry Street Settlement House in New York, a community center that provided social services and healthcare to immigrant families.
 Alice, who acted in plays herself, began working as a drama teacher, while Irene devoted herself to dance productions.
 In 1914, the sisters bought a lot on the corner of Grand and Pitt Streets and donated it to the Settlement for building a new theater.
 The Neighborhood Playhouse opened in 1915.
 By 1920, the theater employed professional actors, and it was known for its experimental productions and its revue "The Grand Street Follies."
 Theater designer Aline Bernstein served her apprenticeship there from 1915 to 1924 designing costumes and stage sets.

 The Playhouse closed in 1927, but the company continued to produce plays on Broadway under the management of Helen F. Ingersoll.
 In 1928, with Rita Wallach Morganthau, the Lewisohns established the Neighborhood Playhouse School of the Theatre at East 54th Street, where it became an actor training school and students were offered a two-year program formal drama and dance training to become professionals.

 During their years of running the school theatre and producing plays, a body of knowledge was formed about acting, theater production, and costume, set and stage design.
 In 1937, Irene Lewisohn opened a home for this library, the Museum of Costume Art, on Fifth Avenue.
 Aline Bernstein served as the first President and Polaire Weissman as its first executive director.
 After Irene Lewisohn's death in 1944, Lord & Taylor president Dorothy Shaver worked to bring the collection to the Metropolitan Museum of Art.
 Shaver believed that this would strengthen the American fashion industry and raised $350,000 from New York garment manufacturers to finance the transaction.
-The Costume Art museum became part of the Metropolitan Museum of Art in 1946, becoming The Costume Institute but was independently run until 1959 when it became a curatorial department in the museum.
-The Met is now home to the Irene Lewisohn Costume Reference Library.
+The Costume Art museum became part of the Metropolitan Museum of Art in 1946, becoming The Costume Institute, which was independently run until 1959 when it became a curatorial department in the museum.
+After a renovation of the Costume Institute in 1960, the reference library associated with this collection was designated the Irene Lewisohn Costume Reference Library.

 Since 1946, with help from the fashion publicist Eleanor Lambert, the institute has hosted the annual Met Gala to raise money for operating expenses.

+After being fired from Vogue, fashion editor Diana Vreeland became a special consultant to the Costume Institute from 1972 until her death in 1989.
+In 1989, art history professor Richard Martin became the Curator in Charge of the collection, with the support of Associate Curator Harold Koda.
+After Martin's death in 1999, Koda returned to the Metropolitan museum in 2000 after co-curating an exhibition on Giorgio Armani for the Solomon R. Guggenheim Museum.